Cultural views on the midriff and navel: 1990s and 2000s

 During the early 1990s, Canadian country singer Shania Twain appeared in low-rise jeans baring her midriff and navel in her music videos and performances.
 It became both the most widely discussed body part in country music and her trademark.
 Shania once commented, "Someone said to me once, 'Well, if I had your belly-button I'd sell 8 million albums too.'
 But it takes a lot more than a belly-button to sell more than 8 million albums."
 Jennifer Lopez is believed to have started the trend of exposing the navel on stage and red carpets.
-It has been said Christina Aguilera has the most recognizable belly button in history.
 People magazine stated, "The 19-year-old hotshot chanteuse behind 'What a Girl Wants', once a Mouseketeer alongside Britney Spears, can't quite pull off pop star flash without belly-flopping."

 In 2001, the editors of Britannica commissioned an article on Britney Spears that deconstructs her bare midriff.
 The article describes Miss Spears's navel as "a heated boundary between baby and babe".
 She had been a major inspiration for the navel piercing trend.
 Spin magazine chose Madonna's navel as its "most incredible" rock star body part for a September 2005 feature.
 Gregorio Luke, former director of the Museum of Latin American Art who conducted lectures about belly buttons, said, "The belly button has been a sign of beauty in goddesses as different as Astarte, Venus or Aphrodite.
 We ask which is more beautiful, the perfectly round belly button of Jane Fonda or Raquel Welch's grain of coffee navel?
 Every star from Madonna to Shakira proudly displays their belly button."

 On the contrary, American columnist Kathleen Parker in an article about Katharine Hepburn once commented, "Young movie-going girls today don't have access to many in the mold of Katharine Hepburn.
 Instead by mall observations most are Britney wannabes—hip-hugged, tattooed, pierced and out there.
 The female navel has become the refrigerator man's continental divide.
 I hate to break it to you, oh future daughters-in-law, but everybody's got a belly button.
 Your inney- or outey-ness is not the stuff either of revelation or revolution."